rayanebrr/MAISONHAUSSMANN/README.md

-A simple code for the site maisonhaussmann.fr, using Flask framework
+A simple code for the site maisonhaussmann.fr, using Flask framework and Mobirise